JieyuZ2/EcoAssistant/2023-11-09-EcoAssistant/blog.md

 ![exp](img/results.png)

-## Citation
+## Further reading

+Please refer to our [paper](https://arxiv.org/abs/2310.03046) for more details about **EcoAssistant**.

-If you find this repository useful, please consider citing:
+If you find this blog useful, please consider citing:

 ```bibtex
 @article{zhang2023ecoassistant,